 Sitting pretty atop the CapitaGreen building, this place offers unbeatable views of the CBD and the sea beyond, with a beautiful, outdoor “Sky Forest” bar that’s great for after-work drinks, and an elegant dining room perfect for a business dinner or romantic treat.

-It’s all about provenance and sustainability here, with Colombian chef Fernando Arevalo using ethically sourced seafood, hormone-free and humanely raised meat, and mostly organic vegetables obtained mostly from local farms.
+It’s all about provenance and sustainability here, with Chef Oliver Hyde (known as “Chef Ollie”) using ethically sourced seafood, hormone-free and humanely raised meat, and mostly organic vegetables obtained mostly from local farms.
 And, honestly, the quality and freshness definitely comes through in the flavours of each dish (and in the prices).

 – Amy Greenburg